Skip to Content

 Victron Energy SmartSolar MPPT 100V/50 amp 12/24-Volt Solar Charge Controller (Bluetooth)

-The SmartSolar feature allows your batteries to be charged to full capacity very quickly.
-(The manufacturer states that it can operate with a battery voltage as low as 0 volts, meaning that it could recharge a deeply discharged battery as long as the cells aren’t permanently sulfated or damaged in some other way.)
+The SmartSolar feature allows your batteries to be charged to full capacity very quickly (the manufacturer states it can operate with a battery voltage as low as 0 volts, meaning it can recharge a deeply discharged battery as long as the cells aren’t permanently sulfated or otherwise damaged).
+This charge controller also has an internal sensor that gauges the ambient temperature and compensates accordingly.

-It has built-in Bluetooth allowing you to configure and monitor the charge controller through the VictronConnect app on your smartphone or tablet.
+It has built-in Bluetooth, allowing you to configure and monitor the charge controller through the VictronConnect app on your smartphone or tablet.

 Reviews for this Victron SmartSolar MPPT controller are stellar.